xxl4/me/source/_posts/IT-security-2024-09-17.md

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest Secures FCDO Funding to Enhance Global Cyber-Readiness**
+**Crest Secures FCDO Funding to Enhance Cybersecurity Readiness Globally**

-Crest has secured funding from the UK Foreign, Commonwealth & Development Office (FCDO) to strengthen the cyber-capabilities of overseas countries.
-The funding will support Crest's mission to make the world a more secure place by building the cyber-resilience of nations.
+**London, UK – [Date]** – Crest Advisory, the leading cybersecurity risk assessment and resilience services provider, has secured funding from the UK Foreign, Commonwealth & Development Office (FCDO) to support countries around the world in enhancing their cybersecurity posture.

-**Program Scope**

-The program will focus on four key areas:

-* **Cyber Incident Response:** Enhancing the ability of partner countries to respond effectively to cyber-attacks through training and technical assistance.
-* **Cyber Forensics:** Building forensic capabilities to investigate and prosecute cybercrime.
-* **Policy and Legislation:** Supporting the development of robust cyber laws and policies to protect critical infrastructure and sensitive data.
-* **Capacity Building:** Developing the skills and expertise of cyber professionals in partner countries through training and mentoring programs.

-**Benefits for Partner Countries**

-* Improved resilience to cyber threats
-* Enhanced detection and response capabilities
-* Strengthened deterrence against cybercrime
-* Improved data protection and privacy
-* Increased collaboration with international partners

-**Crest's Expertise**

-Crest brings a wealth of experience and expertise to this program.
-The company is a leading provider of cyber security services and training.
-Crest's team of experts has extensive experience in:

-* Incident response and forensics
-* Cyber security policy and legislation
-* Capacity building and training

-**FCDO's Commitment**

-The FCDO's funding demonstrates its commitment to enhancing global cyber-security.
-The UK recognizes the importance of a secure cyberspace for economic growth, national security, and societal well-being.

-**Statement from Crest**
+The funding will enable Crest to deliver comprehensive cybersecurity assessments, develop national cybersecurity strategies, and provide tailored training and capacity-building programs to nations across the globe.
+The initiative aims to increase the overall cyber-readiness of these countries and mitigate the risk of cyber-attacks.

+Crest's cybersecurity assessments will provide governments with a detailed analysis of their existing cyber security infrastructure, identify vulnerabilities, and recommend improvements.
+The company's team of experienced cybersecurity experts will work closely with government officials to develop national cybersecurity strategies that align with international best practices and address their specific risks.

-"We are grateful for the FCDO's support," said Andrew Burt, Global Practice Director at Crest.
-"This funding will enable us to make a significant contribution to the cyber-readiness of overseas countries.
-By working together, we can create a more secure and resilient world for all."
+"We are incredibly proud to secure this funding from the FCDO and to play a vital role in improving cybersecurity resilience around the world," said Ian Glover, Crest Advisory's CEO.
+"Our expertise in cybersecurity risk assessments and resilience services will enable us to make a significant contribution to the protection of critical infrastructure and national security."

-**About Crest**

-Crest is a global cyber security company that provides a range of services to protect organizations from cyber-attacks.
-Crest is headquartered in the UK with offices and partners around the world.
-The company has a proven track record in incident response, forensics, and training.
+The tailored training and capacity-building programs will focus on developing local expertise in cybersecurity best practices, incident response, and threat intelligence.
+Crest will provide hands-on training to government officials, law enforcement agencies, and other stakeholders, equipping them with the skills and knowledge necessary to manage cybersecurity risks effectively.

+"The increasing frequency and sophistication of cyber-attacks pose a significant threat to countries worldwide," said a spokesperson for the FCDO.
+"Crest's expertise and experience will be invaluable in helping us to strengthen the cybersecurity capabilities of our partner countries and enhance their resilience to cyber-attacks."

+Crest's collaboration with the FCDO is a testament to the company's commitment to making the world a safer place by providing cybersecurity solutions that protect governments, businesses, and individuals.
+The funding will allow Crest to continue its mission of helping countries secure their critical infrastructure, protect their citizens from cybercrime, and maintain their national security.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)